Dynamical Properties of Safety Filters for Linear Systems and Affine Control Barrier Functions: Undesired Equilibria

 \section{Undesired Equilibria}

 In this section we study the set of equilibria of~\eqref{eq:closed-loop-piecewise-affine}.
-First we note that since $\eta(\mathbf{0}_n) = \alpha d$, by Assumption~\ref{as:origin-interior}, $\eta(\mathbf{0}_n) > 0$ and therefore the origin is an equilibrium of~\eqref{eq:closed-loop-piecewise-affine}.
+First note that since $\eta(\mathbf{0}_n) = \alpha d$, by Assumption~\ref{as:origin-interior}, $\eta(\mathbf{0}_n) > 0$ and therefore the origin is an equilibrium of~\eqref{eq:closed-loop-piecewise-affine}.
 However, as noted in~\cite{XT-DVD:24,MFR-APA-PT:21,PM-YC-EDA-JC:25-arxiv}, CBF-based safety filters can introduce undesired equilibria in the corresponding closed-loop system.
-In order to establish the main result of this section, we first provide different facts about the eigenstructure of $\tilde{\bA}$.
+In order to characterize such equilibria, we first provide different facts about the eigenstructure of $\tilde{\bA}$.